CassandraMaldonado/a2a_multiagent_hedge_fund/README.md

 A unified **Agent State** object that:

-- Stores all intermediate and final outputs
+- Stores all intermediate and final outputs.
-- Ensures agents read from and write to consistently typed values
+- Ensures agents read from and write to consistently typed values.
-- Serves as the communication backbone across all agents
+- Serves as the communication backbone across all agents.

 This design enables plug-and-play modularity, where each agent operates independently while remaining fully coordinated.